The Long Grey Line Farm

 We are eliminating our horse herd and horse equipment.
 Click here for a list.

 Welsh Sheep Dog Puppies - We imported our pair from Wales.
 I have had some interest in puppies.
-If four buyers provide a 10% ($30) non-refundable deposit, I will breed Tan on her next heat cycle.
+If four buyers provide a $50 non-refundable deposit, I will breed Tan on her next heat cycle.
 Bryn has turned out to be a wonderful herder and varmint dog, as well as a family friend and protector.
 They will listen to voice and call off of any command without a down-stay and will accept a new command.
 I am very pleased with the breed.
 Puppies will sell for $300 at weaning, which is an exceptional bargain.
+Jill, a two year old from the first litter, ready to train for stock work or companion - Special price, since we are moving and I don't have any spare time to work with her - $150.

 Compost - If you wish to have a kitchen compost system custom created for you, call Martha and she will set up an appointment for a private session with you.
 Prices start at $25 which includes worms, medium and private instruction, but you provide the container.
 This is a fun, educational project for youngsters young and old!
 Worms are good for the earth and produce outstanding potting soil for your plants.
 And, if you are a prepper, good to eat - if you are real hungry.
 I hear that they are very good if dried, crumbled and added to cookies or over salad, baked potato, etc. Also good, rinsed and dipped in lots of hot sauce.
 A good source of protein - if you are real hungry!
 I haven't gotten there yet.